-the spare nodes of stage one are also divided into $2^{(d-i-j)}$ clusters of dimension j and one spare node from stage two is assigned to each of these clusters.
-Moreover, the spare nodes at stage two are interconnected as a (d - i - j)dimensional spare cube.
+In our scheme, at stage one, the d-dimensional hypercube is divided into $2^{(d-i)}$ subcubes of dimension i; we call each of these subcubes a cluster.
+One spare node is assigned to each cluster; the spare node is connected to every regular node of its cluster via an intra-cluster spare link.
+Spare nodes are also interconnected to form a (d-i)-dimensional spare cube using inter-cluster spare links.
+We call the resultant structure the enhanced cluster hypercube (ECH) [14].
+At stage two, the process is repeated: the spare nodes of stage one are also divided into $2^{(d-i-j)}$ clusters of dimension j and one spare node from stage two is assigned to each of these clusters.
+Moreover, the spare nodes at stage two are interconnected as a (d-i-j)-dimensional spare cube.
 We call the resultant structure the two-stage enhanced cluster hypercube (TECH).
-Figure 2 depicts a TECH of dimension d = 4 with i = 2 and j = 1.
+Figure 1 depicts a TECH of dimension d=4 with i=2 and j=1.
+In the figure, the regular links are shown with heavy lines.
+The spare links at stage one and stage two are shown with light and dashed lines, respectively.
 Each regular node in a TECH is connected to its d neighboring regular nodes and the local spare node at stage one.
-Each spare node at stage one is connected to $2^i$ regular nodes of its local cluster, its (d - i) neighboring spare nodes at stage one, and its assigned spare node at stage two.
-Each spare node at stage two is connected to $2^{j}$ spare nodes of its local cluster of stage one and its (d - i - j) neighboring spare nodes at stage two.
-Therefore, the degree of each regular node, each spare node at stage one, and each spare node at stage two are (d+1), $(2^{i}+d-i+1)$ , and $(2^{i-j}+d-i-j)$ , respectively.
+Each spare node at stage one is connected to 2^i regular nodes of its local cluster, its assigned spare node at stage two, and its (d-i) neighboring spare nodes at stage one.
+Each spare node at stage two is connected to 2^{j} spare nodes of its local cluster at stage one and its (d-i-j) neighboring spare nodes at stage two.
+Therefore, the degree of each regular node, each spare node at stage one, and each spare node at stage two are $(d+1), (2^{i}+d-i+1), \text{ and } (2^{i-j}+d-i-j), \text{ respectively.}$ assume that faulty nodes retain their ability to communicate.

-We next describe how the TECH tolerates faulty nodes and faulty links.
-Each node is made of a computation module and a wave-switching communication module [13].
-Wave-switching implements circuit-switching and wormhole-switching concurrently; permanent connections and long messages use the circuit-switched segment while short messages are transmitted using the wormholeswitching.
-We assume that faulty nodes retain their ability to communicate.
-This is a common assumption since the hardware complexity of the communication module is much lower than the computational module.
-Therefore, the probability of failure in the communication module is much lower than the computation module.
 This assumption may be avoided by duplicating the communication module in each node.
 To tolerate a faulty node, the computation module of the spare node logically replaces the computation module of the faulty node.
-In addition, if the spare node resides in the cluster of the faulty node, the new communication module consists of the functional communication module of the faulty node merged with the appropriate routing channel of the local spare node.
+In addition, if the spare node resides in the cluster of the faulty node, the new communication module consists of the functional communication module of the faulty node merged with the appropriate routine channel of the local spare node.
 If the assigned spare node and the faulty node belong to different clusters, a dedicated path is constructed by linking the appropriate routing channels of the intermediate spare nodes.
-Once such a path is established, due to the circuit-switched capability of the waveswitching communication modules, the physical location of the faulty node and its assigned spare node becomes irrelevant.
+Once such a path is established, due to the circuit-switched capability of the wave-switching communication modules, the physical location of the faulty node and its assigned spare node becomes irrelevant.
 Moreover, no modification of the available computation or communication algorithm is necessary.
 Similarly, faulty links are bypassed by establishing parallel paths using spare links.
-Figure 3 illustrates the reconfiguration of a TECH with d = 4, i = 2, and j = 1 in the presence of indicated faulty nodes and faulty links.
-For the sake of clarity, in Figure 3, non-active spare links are deleted and active spare links are drawn in a variety of line styles to distinguish the bypass paths.
+Figure 2 illustrates the reconfiguration of an TECH with d=4, i=2, and j=1 in the presence of indicated faulty nodes and faulty links.
 Note that by utilizing spare nodes from other fault-free clusters, in effect, four logical spare nodes are present in cluster 11XX.
-Figure 4 illustrates how spare nodes 01SS and 11SS replace faulty nodes 1100 and 1110, respectively, by merging their communication module.
-The heavy and dashed lines in Figure 4 pertain to similar lines in Figure 3 and represent effective permanent circuit-switched connections after the reconfiguration.
+Figure 3 illustrates how spare nodes 01SS and 11SS replace faulty nodes 1100 and 1110, respectively.